 Uncle Mike instantly forgot about the elevation and started to breath heavily, this time from excitement.
 He stood tall at six feet and almost 4 inches, and the mine was considerably smaller than that.
 He pulled a Mini-Mag from his back pocket and instructed us kids to wait where we were.
 This mine had not been closed like 90% of all others he had seen.
 Michael and I sat on the grass and waited.
 When Uncle Mike ducked his head and started to walk with bended knees with that tiny flash light in front of him, I asked Michael why we couldn't go in.

-"Dad said that we should never go into something like that because there could be bears or wild cats inside.
+"Dad said that we should never go into something like that becaue there could be bears or wild cats inside.
 He said it could be easy to get lost in there too," he explained.
 My uncle was always a dare devil, but that didn't stop me from worrying about him.
 Those were possibilities I hadn't even thought of before that moment.
 On pins and needles I watched as the light in the back of the cave faded in the darkness, finally disappearing around a turn to the right.
 Uncle Mike was nowhere to be seen.

 A good ten minutes passed and I started to get nervous.
 Finally that familiar weak beam of light from the Mini Mag became visible again and Uncle Mike emerged from the man made cave.
 He stood to his full height for a moment, stretching his back, leaning to and fro, getting things back where they needed to be.
 He didn't say anything for a long time.
 Finally, he turned off the flash light and put it back into his pocket.

 "It was an old mine, but there's nothing left.
-Looks like nobodys been in there for years."
-He almost looked relieved.
+Looks like nobody's been in there for years."
+He almost looked releived.
 "I didn't go too far in.
 There were too many branches going off.
 Didn't want to get lost."
 Something inside told me that he had, indeed, gotten lost and that the relieved look on his face was due to the fact he was back in the sunlight once more.
 "Pitch black in there," he mumbled to himself.
 "Pitch, tar black."

 I climbed down the edge towards the rocks in order to begin my climb and lost my footing.
-I feel on my hands and knees into the mud and silt at the base of one of the rocks on the down stream side.
+I feel on my hands and knees into the mud and silt at the base of one of the rocks, obviously on the down stream side.
 When I picked myself up to wipe the mud off of my hands, I froze.
 My hands glistened and shined like I had thrust them into a pile of glitter.

 I gasped.
 Sarah thought I had hurt myself and rushed over to help.
 Muggsy ran down the tree and bounded towards me.
 Instantly I shot my hands up into the air to stop them both from treading on what I had found.
 There in the dirt before me, bright as the sun, tiny flecks of yellow stared up at my face.